 The ban, which the City Council passed after a long and emotional meeting on Aug.
-5, primarily targets Cubberley, which over the past two years evolved into what city officials routinely describe as a "de facto homeless shelter."
-On Tuesday night, in its first discussion since the ban was adopted, the council's Policy and Services Committee discussed and approved a mix of carrots and sticks geared toward pushing car campers out of Cubberley and toward stable housing and other support services.
+5, primarily targets Cubberley, the south Palo Alto center that over the past two years has evolved into what city officials routinely describe as a "de facto homeless shelter."
+On Tuesday night, in its first discussion since the ban was adopted, the council's Policy and Services Committee approved a mix of carrots and sticks geared toward pushing car campers out of Cubberley and toward stable housing and other support services.

 After a long discussion featuring comments from dozens of residents, the committee voted 3-1, with Karen Holman dissenting, to recommend restricting public access to Cubberley and other community centers at night and to allocate $150,000 for homeless services.
-The committee also recommended spending $100,000 to support subsidized housing -- funding that will be matched by Santa Clara County.
+The committee also recommended spending $100,000 to support subsidized housing — funding to be matched by Santa Clara County.

 Members agreed that status quo isn't working.
 Councilman Larry Klein noted that the transformation of Cubberley into a homeless shelter was never approved by Palo Alto citizens or the council.
 He made the motion to adopt the new ordinance, restricting the hours.

-Residents in the Greenmeadow neighborhood have long called for the city to do something about the changes at Cubberley.
-Penny Ellson said her area has been waiting for action for the past two years, only to see the situation get worse.
+Penny Ellson, a resident of the adjacent Greenmeadow neighborhood, said her area has been waiting for action for the past two years, only to see the situation get worse.
 She recommended a series of immediate changes at Cubberley, including turning off electricity to external outlets at the end of the day; increasing police patrols; locking bathrooms every night after closing time; and towing unregistered vehicles.

 "Please restore Cubberley to its designated and approved use and the safe healthy environment we all can count on as recently as three years ago," Ellson said.

 The committee's vote would allocate $150,000 for homeless programs.
-Holman proposed a separate motion, which would have charged the Human Relations Commission with coming up with a funding strategy for homeless assistance and which would have adopted the measures recommended by Ellson.
+Holman proposed a separate motion, which her colleagues declined to second, that would have charged the Human Relations Commission with coming up with a funding strategy for homeless assistance and which would have adopted the measures recommended by Ellson.

-As in the council's prior discussion of vehicle habitation, the committee faced a large and diverse crowd, with many urging the committee to restore safety at Cubberley and many others asking council members to come up with a compassionate solution for the problem of homelessness.
-Litsie Indergand, a board member at the nonprofit Opportunity Center in Palo Alto, which provides a range of services for the homeless, was in the latter camp.
-Banning the homeless from Cubberley isn't enough, she said.
-The city needs to give them a place to go.
+As in prior discussions on the topic of vehicle habitation, the committee faced a large and diverse crowd Tuesday, with many urging the committee to restore safety at Cubberley and many others asking council members to come up with a compassionate solution for the problem of homelessness.
+Litsie Indergand, a board member at the nonprofit Opportunity Center in Palo Alto, said banning the homeless from Cubberley isn't enough.
+The city needs to give them a place to go, she said.

-"We seem to have adopted a 'Ready.
-Shoot.
-Aim' approach,'" Selby said.

-"We adopted the firing mechanism for enforcing the ordinance but we really don't know what's going to happen."
+"We adopted the firing mechanism for enforcing the ordinance, but we really don't know what's going to happen," Selby said.